Easy Baked Cheesy Zucchini Bites

 Step One

-Gather your ingredients, make sure you drain the shredded zucchini until it’s almost dry.
-You can use a towel to wring out the liquid, if needed.
+Gather your ingredients.
+Drain the shredded zucchini until it’s almost dry.
+If needed, use a towel to wring out the liquid.

 Ingredients